jpgcode/respondTo/README.md

 ##Instalation

-Download respondTo.js from the app folder and add it to your project.
+Download `respondTo.min.js` from the `dist` folder and add it to your project.

 ##Usage